 Artificial intelligence is already changing the face of hotel e-commerce.
 I hope that these few guidelines will help you understand the key features for your hotel chatbot.
 Remember that it is important for you to find the chatbot that is right for your hotel.

-If you’d like to discuss more about the key features for your hotel chatbot or wish to discuss artificial intelligence for the hotel industry, visit our website or send Benjamin Devisme your questions at email@example.com.
+If you’d like to understand the key features for your hotel chatbot or wish to discuss artificial intelligence for the hotel industry, visit our website or send Benjamin Devisme your questions at firstname.lastname@example.org.